Mark C. Williams, PhD

 A BS, MS, or a PhD degree in physics offers many career opportunities in industrial, government, and academic high-technology laboratories as scientists or engineers.

 Students also have the opportunity to combine physics with another discipline through a combined major.
-Current combined majors with physics include chemical engineering, computer engineering, electrical engineering, mechanical engineering, computer science, environmental geology, geology, mathematics, and philosophy.
+Current combined majors with physics include mathematics, computer science, music with concentration in music composition and technology, philosophy, chemical engineering, computer engineering, electrical engineering, and mechanical engineering.

 Research Opportunities for Undergraduates